Omega596/HMCL-PE-User-Manual/time-to-play/game-crashed/asking-for-help.md

 ## How to find the location of your minecraft folder?

-### 1.Go to your game version list,Click on the minecraft version you have downloaded
+### 1.Go to your game version list, Click on the minecraft version you have downloaded

 ![](../../.gitbook/assets/Screenshot\_2022-08-16-15-12-39-65\_d17cc25ab2657fb.jpg)